SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Without a doubt, I'm certain that I have hit on at least one of your pain points.
 There are certainly more pitfalls for SMS implementations, but these are certainly worth your consideration.

 Don't become too concerned if your SMS is a failure at this point.
 There is hope.
-More than once have I seen failed SMS implementations that have had to restart the process.
+More than once I have seen failed SMS implementations that have had to restart the process.
 While it is not ideal, restarting an SMS may be seen as the "smart move" for stagnating SMS implementations.
 If you are entertaining this idea, first take your concerns to the accountable executive.
 Be prepared.
 Layout the facts.
 Listen to the accountable executive's goals and objectives to ensure that they align with the SMS' goals.

 One of the biggest frustrations for safety managers is not having the proper tools to manage the SMS documentation requirements.
 This is like sending an aircraft mechanic to service an aircraft without the proper tools.
 It is unthinkable and is certainly too risky.
 The same concept applies to SMS implementations.
 Safety managers need the proper tools if the accountable executive aspires to have a fully functioning SMS implementation...with benefits.